 Despite my career in nutritional science being in its infancy, I have a strong background in science, having attained first-class honours in environmental science and undertaken postgraduate studies in scientific research.
 This has provided me with a solid understanding of the intricacies of scientific research.

 So, let me share with you the basics of scientific investigations to enable you to be a more discretionary consumer of nutritional science.
 You may not have enjoyed science in school or understood its application, yet nutritional science is one field that affects us all.
 Let the science class begin!

 Understanding scientific investigation

-Correlative data provides a good foundation to develop a hypothesis.
+Correlative data provides a good foundation for developing a hypothesis.
 So, in the above example, a hypothesis we may want to test is whether obesity causes diabetes.
-Once a hypothesis is established scientists then go about designing a study that demonstrates cause and effect.
+Once a hypothesis is established, scientists then go about designing a study that demonstrates cause and effect.
 For instance, inducing obesity in rats and seeing whether they develop diabetes, or injecting rats with a substance that makes them insulin resistant and seeing if they put on weight.

 Life is more complicated than that found in a scientific lab or petri dish

 A limitation of scientific research is confounding factors such as genetic predisposition or conditions, such as the environment or substance used to induce obesity in the rats.
 These factors may contribute to the findings or lack of findings in a scientific investigation.

 For these reasons, to prove cause and effect as a scientist, you need to limit the confounding factors.
 This means you need to isolate what you want to study and minimise other factors that may impact what it is you are studying.